[First posted in April 2009; most recently updated 19 October 2013]

 The discipline seems to be an attractive one for the development of open access digital libraries.
-For the region around the Mediterranean there are four such collections worthy of note here.

 - American Travelers in Italy is a collected and curated at the Harold B. Lee Library, Brighsam Young University.

 - Early Explorers in Egypt & Nubia.
 Daniele Salvoldi's blog collects a wide variety of useful documentation, in particular those tagged as On-Line resources.